hashintel/hash/apps/hashdotdev/src/_pages/docs/simulations/01_overview.md

 # Overview

-[HASH](/) is an end-to-end solution for quickly creating massive, rich, real-time simulations.
+[HASH](/) was designed as an end-to-end solution for quickly creating massive, rich, real-time simulations.

 <Hint style="warning">